roguehistory/DIGH-HIST3812/content/en/building/github-guidance.md

 A branch (a copy, a duplicate) of your work uploaded to Github could therefore be copied to say my account (a **fork**); then I might download to my machine to work on it (I've **pulled** it).
 Once I'm happy with my changes, I **commit** them (save them to the sequence of changes that Git tracks), and then I could **push** those changes to the **fork** in my account.
 I would then send you a **pull** request or notification, asking you to pull my changes back to your account; you could then decide whether or not to **merge**.

 {{< alert theme="info" >}}
-For our purposes, you will use Github mostly as a place to put your reflections or other pieces of work.
+For our purposes, you will use Github mostly as a place to put your reflections or other pieces of work; when we combine Github repos with other things, like [Binder](https://mybinder.org), we have the foundation for our own digital infrastructure.
 {{< /alert >}}

 I might sometimes fork your work, pull it down onto my machine, make changes that I commit, push it back online, and ask you to pull the changes back.
 But that won't happen very often. **It takes a while to get comfortable with this.** There's a lot of useful code, in the cultural heritage informatics space, that gets shared on Github.
 Knowing the basics enables you to enter this world.